 Wrongful Termination of Victims of Sexual Harassment

 California is an at-will state, which means an employer can terminate an employee’s employment with the company at any time for a legitimate reason.
-However, your employer cannot blackmail you via sexual harassment to keep your job and if a co-worker is harassing you, they cannot let you go to resolve this issue.
+However, your employer cannot blackmail you via sexual harassment to keep your job, and if a co-worker is harassing you, they cannot let you go to resolve this issue.

-If you voluntarily quit your position, chances are very slim that your sexual harassment attorney can get your job back for you, however, your lawyer may still be able to help you seek compensation for the damages and suffering you experienced.
+If you voluntarily quit your position, chances are very slim that your sexual harassment attorney can get your job back for you.
+However, your lawyer may still be able to help you seek compensation for the damages and suffering you experienced.

 Employer Obligations under California Law

 California offers coverage for sexual harassment victims under the FEHA.
-Employers, including supervisors and managers, can be held personally liable if they know the harassment is going on and do nothing to stop it.
+Employers, including supervisors and managers, can be held personally liable if they know the harassment is happening and do nothing to stop it.
 The harassment does not have to be motivated by sexual desire for management to be held liable.

 Attorneys Who Protect and Serve Sexual Harassment Victims